Rabia Ferroukhi

 INETTT currently counts members from:

-Click on the organisation logos or countries on the map for a detailed overview of each think tank's mission and work.
+Click on the organisation logos below the map for a detailed overview of each think tank's mission and work.

 Meet INETTT members from around the world, and the various energy transition topics they work on.